CSStarfish/Class-Responses/July8Response.md

  **6. Produce the following plot for your randomly selected image from the test dataset:**
     I have attached a plot depicting the first test image alongside it's probability distribution below.
+Interestingly, the model was so confident in its prediction that the first test image depicted a 7 that the remaining probabilities don't even appear on the graph.

    ![](Probability7.png)